Meth Paranoia: Does Methamphetamine Cause Paranoia?

-Of course, meth can cause paranoia.
+One of the numerous crystal meth side effects is paranoia.
 The risk increases with a long-term abuse.
-Meth paranoia is a serious condition.
-Thus, you should seek an immediate medical care.
+Meth paranoia is a severe condition.
+Thus, one should seek an immediate medical care.

 A Quick Overview Of Crystal Meth